-Discover Franklin County.
 Find out more information on Farmington, Jay, Wilton, and Rangely below.

 Today Farmington is known as a college town and is home to the University of Maine at Farmington, a college specializing in liberal arts.
-Athletes from UMF, Mount Blue Regional School District, and beyond enjoy the benefits of having a ski slope in their back yard.
-Titcomb Mountain, is a family friendly ski mountain, featuring a variety of skiing, biking and hiking trails and a cozy lodge.
+Athletes from UMF, Mount Blue Regional School District, and beyond enjoy the benefits of having a ski slope in their backyard.
+Titcomb Mountain, is a family friendly ski mountain, featuring a variety of skiing, biking, and hiking trails and a cozy lodge.
 Farmington offers a variety of restaurants, shops, and a library for students and residents alike!

 Today Jay has a population of just under 5,000 residents.
 Many of these residents still work at the local mill, granite quarry, and local businesses.
-Located on the edge of the western mountains Jay, along with neighboring towns, offer recreational trails at Frenches Falls and the Jay Granite Quarry.
-The Androscoggin River offers opportunity to enjoy fishing, kayaking, and canoeing.
+Located on the edge of the western mountains Jay, along with neighboring towns, offers recreational trails at Frenches Falls and the Jay Granite Quarry.
+The Androscoggin River offers opportunities to enjoy fishing, kayaking, and canoeing.
 Jay students attend schools in the Spruce Mountain School District.
 Jay residents have free access to the Jay Niles Memorial Library and get to enjoy a variety of local businesses such as Paris Farmers Union, LaFLuers Restaurant, Hannaford, Label Shopper, Spruce Mountain Pharmacy, and so much more!

 Wilton offers fine dining at Calzolaio Pasta Co., a handy Wilton Hardware, Food City, Franklin Savings Bank, Key Bank, a free Public Library, Wilson Lake Inn, and so much more.
 This lakeside town offers you a never ending array of recreational activities.
-Enjoy all 4 seasons at Kineowatha Park, a 63 acre park offering multiple sports fields, courts, a beach on Wilson Lake, disc golf course, picnic areas, walking trails, and an outdoor ice rink.
+Enjoy all 4 seasons at Kineowatha Park, a 63 acre park offering multiple sports fields, courts, a beach on Wilson Lake, a disc golf course, picnic areas, walking trails, and an outdoor ice rink.
 The Cushing School and the Academy Hill School, give young Wiltoners a head start in education.
 Rich with history and abundant in new possibilities Wilton is a great place to raise a family or settle down to enjoy your retirement years.

 Rangeley, Maine sits in the center of the Rangeley Lakes Region.
 It has close ties with Oquossoc Village, Rangeley Plt., Sandy River Plt., and Dallas Plt.
 Rangeley, originally a part of Rangeley Plantation, separated and became incorporated in 1855.
-In 1870 the town had a population of 313 people, most of these Mainers made there living as loggers, farmers, and craftsman.
-As the railroad made its way North it brought tourist.
+In 1870 the town had a population of 313 people, most of these Mainers made their living as loggers, farmers, and craftsmen.
+As the railroad made its way North it brought tourists.
 With an onslaught of tourist Rangeley quickly adapted into a tourist town offering guiding services, sporting camps, hotels, and fine dining.
 President Herbert Hoover was a well known angler in the area.